 - (a) Training Encouraged.
 Subject to available funding, the City Council is encouraged to attend training relevant to the City Council's duties, such as: - 1.
-Annual meeting of the Texas Municipal League and affiliates - 2.
-Texas Municipal League newly-elected officials orientation (for newly-elected members of the City Council) - 3.
+Annual meeting of the Texas Municipal League and affiliates - Texas Municipal League newly-elected officials orientation (for newly-elected members of the City Council) - 3.
 National League of Cities and affiliates annual meeting Washington, D.C. - 4.
 National League of Cities annual Congress of Cities (various locations) - 5.
-Other meetings as designated and approved by the Mayor or the City Council - 6.
-Attendance to committee or association functions related to the Texas Municipal - League, the National League of Cities, or other organizations as approved by the Mayor or the City Council - 7.
+Other meetings as designated and approved by the Mayor or the City Council - Attendance to committee or association functions related to the Texas Municipal League, the National League of Cities, or other organizations as approved by the Mayor or the City Council - 7.
 Attendance by the Mayor at the annual meeting of the U.S. Conference of Mayors

 For purposes of this policy, "attendance" includes the payment of applicable membership fees for the Councilmember and the allowable expenses as described below.
 A member of the City Council may not commit to membership or participation in or attendance at meetings of organizations not listed in subsection (A) without the approval of the Mayor or the City Council except in the Councilmember's individual capacity and at the Councilmember's sole expense.
-To the extent that it does not conflict with these Governing Standards, the City Council Policy Regarding Training and Travel as amended in Resolution 07-105R, is incorporated herein.

 (b) Reimbursement Process.
-Section XII Travel Policy of the Financial Management Policy applies to elected officials.
 A Councilmember who seeks to incur or obtain reimbursement for expenses allowed under this policy shall file with the City Manager an approval request or reimbursement request, as the case may be, in accordance with current City policy.
+Comment [KD10]: One committee member thinks this should be "and," while the other thinks it is fine as is